-In this paper, we present a scalable and robust solution to the SMR problem that provides safety and liveness under a blocking adversary and minimizes the amount of information that must be maintained by the servers by offloading the responsibility of certifying the commitment of commands to the clients.
+We present a scalable and robust solution to the SMR problem that provides safety and liveness under a blocking adversary and minimizes the amount of information that must be maintained by the servers by offloading the responsibility of certifying the commitment of commands to the clients.
 Specifically, we require clients to certify commitment of their commands to other clients, \textit{without} using long-term cryptographic signatures, where servers may act only as verifiers that retain a small amount of metadata but not the complete history of committed commands.
 This poses several intertwined challenges, especially under failures.
 We adopt a \emph{blocking-failure} model under an adaptive adversary that has full information with a one-round delay.
 Adaptive blocking failures subsume both crash-stop and crash–recovery behavior since such an adversary may permanently or temporarily block servers.
-The core difficulty is that the adversary can potentially isolate groups of servers from each other by alternate blockings, which can make it hard to maintain safety.
+The core difficulty is that the adversary can potentially isolate groups of servers from each other by alternate blockings, making it hard to maintain safety.

 Unlike many contemporary solutions for fault-tolerant SMR, which use leaders that can be easily suppressed by our adaptive adversary, our protocol is leaderless and, to our knowledge, the first to realize SMR via the median-rule consensus dynamics \cite{DoerrGMSS11}.
-We rigorously prove safety and liveness properties of our protocol under scenarios with increasing difficulty, for which we provide a formal framework by defining a sequence of core problems building on top of each other.
-In Section \ref{sec:overview} we start with the basic consensus problem with limited server blockings and extend it, step by step, to the most challenging scenario of SMR with lightweight servers under unlimited server blockings.
-Our final protocol guarantees liveness with small bounds on latency and bandwidth per command (logarithmic in $n$), supports signature-free commitment certificates with lightweight servers, and provides safe recovery even after an arbitrary number of server blockings (up to all).
-Along the way, we develop new analysis tools for median-like rules under blocking adversaries, identifying phenomena (e.g., “death spirals”) that we must avoid or even carefully exploit.
-Our solution is randomized, but its failure probability can be tuned to be vanishingly small, rendering violations practically negligible.
-This work focuses on the \emph{theoretical} foundations of light-weight SMR under a blocking adversary based on the median rule by providing an analysis of the consensus dynamics in the style of \cite{BecchettiCN20,DoerrGMSS11} and using these insights to obtain a light-weight protocol that is robust to blocking failures.
+We prove safety and liveness properties of our protocol in scenarios with increasing difficulty, for which we provide a formal framework by defining a sequence of core problems built on top of each other.
+This work focuses on the \emph{theoretical} foundations of SMR under a blocking adversary based on the median rule by providing an analysis of the consensus dynamics in the style of \cite{BecchettiCN20,DoerrGMSS11} and using these insights to obtain a light-weight protocol that is robust to blocking failures.